atladev/tic-tac-toe/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Credits
-This game was developed by AtlaDev...
+This game was developed by AtlaDev.